Everyday activities keep many parents so busy that they can't take their children with them everywhere.

 The American Academy of Pediatrics (AAP) suggests that if your child is close to age 12, the sitter should be quite a bit older.
 This will help your child to see the sitter as being old enough to have authority.
 The AAP also suggests, that in addition to checking references, you also speak with the sitter's parents before hiring so you can get a sense of how the teenager handles responsibility.

-Finally, make certain the sitter is clear on your "house rules" regarding what can be watched on TV, visitors, telephone use, smoking or drinking, and taking your child outside.
-Taking the time to find the right sitter will allow you to enjoy your out-of-home activity with minimal worries about your child.
+Finally, make certain the sitter is clear on your "house rules" about what can be watched on TV, visitors, telephone use, smoking or drinking, and taking your child outside.
+Taking the time to find the right sitter will let you to enjoy your out-of-home activity with minimal worries about your child.

-Here are recommendations from the AAP on how to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related deaths from birth to age 1 to share with your babysitter:
+Here are guidelines from the AAP on how to reduce the risk for SIDS (sudden infant death syndrome) and sleep-related deaths from birth to age 1 to share with your babysitter:

 Place the infant on his or her back for all sleep or naps until the child is 1-year-old.
 This can decrease the risk for SIDS, aspiration, and choking.
 Never place the baby on his or her side or stomach for sleep or naps.
 If the baby is awake, allow the child time on his or her tummy as long as there is supervision.
 This helps the child build strong tummy and neck muscles.
 This will also help minimize flattening of the head that can happen when babies spend so much time on their backs.

 Offer the baby a pacifier for sleeping or naps.
-If the child is breastfeeding, do not give the baby a pacifier until breastfeeding has been fully established.
+If the child is breastfeeding, don't give the baby a pacifier until breastfeeding has been fully established.

 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the mattress and the sides of a crib, a play yard, or a bassinet.
 This can decrease the risk for entrapment, suffocation, and SIDS.